Tarika Kenau

 Superior: Colonel Veyra Dren

-Subordinates: 3rd Battalion under her leadership
+Subordinates: 3rd Battalion (direct command)

 Personal Connections: